The Importance of Gratitude in Recovery

 As a newly recovering addict begins to take steps down a new path in life, they may find themselves emotionally and psychologically vulnerable after years of numbing their emotions with drugs and alcohol.
 Even with all the addiction education and recovery care management resources available, emotions can be overwhelming and difficult to process in early recovery.
 One of the greatest and most overlooked assets to a recovering addict, or anyone in this world, is gratitude.
 Maintaining a positive outlook, even in the most difficult of conditions, can mean the difference between having a good day that runs smoothly or feeling like the world is crashing down around you.
-Here are some basic things you can do every day to boost your sense of happiness and emotional well-being.
+Here are some basic strategies you or a recovering addict can implement into your weekly routine before trying recovery services.

 Wake up grateful!
 When you rise you greet the day, take some time out to pray or meditate and think about someone or something in life that you are grateful for.
 This really helps shift your perspective and starts to frame everything you see in a more positive way.
 It isn’t always apparent immediately, but the positive mindset produced by starting your day off right will seep into all aspects of your life.
 You will start to find yourself more relaxed, resilient, optimistic, productive, social, and even see an improvement in your health and well-being.